 Orthosia ferrigera (Smith, 1894)

-Orthosia ferrigera is an attractive dark orange brown medium-sized moth (FW length 15 - 17 mm) with a pattern of dark lines and veins that flies in oak forests in the early spring.
+Orthosia ferrigera is an attractive dark orange brown medium-sized moth (FW length 15 - 17 mm) that flies in oak forests in the early spring.
+It has a pattern of dark lines and veins.
 The outer margin of the forewing is scalloped and the apex is slightly pointed.
 The ground color is powdery and slightly mottled medium-dark orange-brown with a variable reddish cast.
 The median area is usually slightly darker due to a red-brown median line, and there is a similar colored shade medial to the subterminal line.
 The veins are dark producing a net-like pattern.
 The basal and antemedial lines are similar to each other, comprised of dark red-brown and pale components, and are nearly straight.
 The postmedial line is dentate with dark narrow teeth on the veins.
 It is weakly convex laterally opposite the reniform spot and slightly concave toward the base below the spot.
 The pale subterminal line is usually evident.
 It is smooth with a slight W-mark on veins M3 and CuA1.
 The terminal line is a series of gray crescents between the veins.
 The fringe matches the ground color.
 The reniform spot is bar-shaped or ovoid with a very weak lateral indentation.
 It is warm orange or yellow-orange laterally and the center is filled with dark orange gray similar in darkness to the subterminal shade.
 The orbicular and claviform spots are obsolete.
 The hindwing is pale yellow to red-brown with a heavy suffusion of dark gray scales.
 The discal spot is dark gray and a weak postmedial line is usually evident.
 The hindwing margin is scalloped, usually accentuated by a dark terminal line.
 The hindwing fringe is light pink.
 The head and thorax are uniform orange gray to pinkish gray.
 The eye is covered with fine hairs.
 The male antenna is strongly bipectinate.

 This species could potentially be confused with any of our three species of Perigonica.
 They typically have a more angular outer margin to the forewing and a series of dark spots on the veins lateral to the postmedial line.
 The male antennae of Perigonica angulata are more narrow than those of O. ferrigera.